 Discover more about our local Athens craft breweries and pick the one -- or ones -- right for you!

 There are plenty of picnic spots in Athens for spreading out a blanket and relaxing over good food and drink.
 Slow down, enjoy the scenery, the company and the conversation.

 We look forward to seeing you this spring in Athens!
-Over 100 local businesses have taken the pledge to Go Safely, so you can feel comfortable taking this Georgia getaway.

 Why wait?
 Book your Athens Spring Getaway today!